Hum Naujawan: Plot

-Professor Hans joins as new principal of Oceanic College.
-His teenaged daughter Priya is raped and killed.
-He finds clues pointing towards a college student, Shammi, who is the son of the Home Minister, Desai.
-The Police Commissioner Khan is informed but he is unable to take any action against the minister's son.
-Rashmi and Sanjay, students in the college, help Prof Hans as together they trick Shammi into confessing to his crime.
+Professor Hans takes up the position of principal at Oceanic College.
+His teenage daughter, Priya, is tragically raped and murdered.
+HeDuring his investigation, Hans discovers clues implicating Shammi, a college student and the son of the Home Minister, Desai.
+Despite informing Police Commissioner Khan, no action is taken against the minister's son.
+College students Rashmi and Sanjay assist Professor Hans in his quest for justice.
+Together, they devise a plan to trick Shammi into confessing to his heinous crime.